 The lecture course traverses four topics in developmental genetics.
 The first topic

-from a cellular to a molecular level.
-The second topic is flowering time in plants,
+is evolution and development.
+The second topic is flowering time in plants, which

-which will give you background in plant developmental genetics.
-The third topic will
+will give you background in plant developmental genetics.
+The third topic will focus

-focus on chromatin structure and developmental disease, bringing in both epigenetic
+on chromatin structure and developmental disease, bringing in both epigenetic control

-control of gene expression in development as well as introducing human aspects to
+of gene expression in development as well as introducing human aspects to developmental

-developmental genetics.
-The final topic will focus on how structures are built in
+genetics.
+The final topic will focus on how structures are built in the vertebrate

-the vertebrate embryos, how they regenerate if damaged and the concepts and importance
+embryos, how they regenerate if damaged and the concepts and importance of stem cells

 In the labs you will learn four important techniques - Immunohistochemistry, RNA interference, Genetic Screening and in-situ hybridisation - as well as introducing you to three new model organisms: the nematode Caenorhabditis elegans; the chick; and the thale cress, Arabidopsis thaliana.
 The practical course will also focus on teaching you microscopy and imaging, key techniques in developmental genetics.